makerdao/mips/MIP30/mip30.md

 ### MIP20c5: Security considerations

-Risks include:
+Security risks of cUSDC-CROP include:

-- Compound technical risk
+##### Compound technical risk

+Errors or security vulnerabilities in the Compound system could cause the cUSDC-CROP adapter to behave unexpectedly, or could result in the underlying USDC deposits to be lost or stolen.

-- `CropJoin` implementation technical risk
+##### `CropJoin` implementation technical risk

+In addition to the technical risk inherent to Compound, the adapter implementation itself is non-trivial and could increase the attack/error surface.

+Due to the design of multi-collateral DAI, worst-case losses should be limited to the collateral deposited in the adapter, and the debt ceiling should be set with this in mind.

 ### MIP20c6: Other considerations